 Citations Affected: IC 14-16-1-28.

-Synopsis: Off-road vehicle and snowmobile facilities.
-Provides that
+Synopsis: Off-road vehicles and snowmobiles.
+Provides that the law

-the law under which a landowner does not owe a duty of care to a
+under which a landowner does not owe a duty of care to a person

 landowner's property applies whether or not the landowner charges the